Haoming02/sd-forge-couple/README.md

 - **Click & Drag:**
     Tired of ~~painstakingly~~ specifying the ranges?
 Just use the mouse to draw the regions!
-    - Click the button to get started *(cursor will become **crosshair** when hovering the preview image)*
+    - Click the button to get started *(cursor will become a **crosshair** when hovering the preview image)*
     - Make a selection on top of the preview image with the mouse

+- **Selected Row:**
-    - **Row Index:** The index of the entry to edit
+    - The index of the entry to be edited by `Click & Drag`; or to be deleted
+    - Use an index out of range to append a new entry instead
     - The index follows the Python logic *(**ie.** Start from `0`; negative counts from the last entry)*
-        - Use an index out of range to append a new entry instead
+    - Clicking a row will update the index

 - **Preview:**
-    - Specify a width and height for the preivew
     - Click the **Preview Mapping** button to see each region
-    - Colors are mapped in the sequence of a rainbow
+    - Colors are mapped in the sequence of a rainbow; corresponding row is also colored

 <p align="center">
 <img src="example/10.jpg" height=384>